 - Aloe is a soothing skin softener and has been used in the most exclusive and expensive skin care products on the market.

 Aloe has been used around the world for many purposes, but in the United States and other Western countries, its use as an herbal treatment became popular in the 1950s.
 Part of that popularity came from its application to sunburn.
-Sap from the plant stimulated the immune system, and other forms of aloe gel or juice were used for their soothing and regenerative properties.
+Other forms of aloe gel or juice were used for their soothing and regenerative properties.

 The structure function claims made on this website have not been evaluated by the Food and Drug Administration.
 These dietary supplement products are not intended to diagnose, treat, cure, or prevent any disease.